DonnahM/Mental-health-insights-tech/README.md

 - Personal Factors Matter Most

 Employees with a family history of mental illness are significantly more likely to seek treatment.
-Age also plays a role, with older employees showing higher help-seeking rates.
+Age also contributes, with older employees.
 These patterns highlight how personal awareness and experience influence mental health decisions.

 - Workplace Environment Shapes Action

 Work interference was the most consistent predictor across models.
-Supportive leave policies and larger company structures correlate with higher treatment-seeking, emphasizing the role of psychological safety and accessible HR processes.
+Supportive leave policies and larger company structures correlate with higher treatment-seeking, emphasizing the role of psychological safety and accessible, flexible time-off processes.

 - Access to Resources Encourages Help-Seeking